Shipping

 Shipping To Wrong Address

 Delivering to the wrong address is also a significant eCommerce shipping problem.
 It usually happens if the customer enters the incorrect address when placing an online order.
+Adding an address verification API to your checkout process can minimize failed deliveries and ensure accurate data entry.

 Mistakes happen, and you'll need to follow some steps to rectify the situation and get the package to your customer.
 Research the order with your shipping partner, and confirm that the package was delivered to the address on file.
 After securing the proof of shipping, choose between sending another product or waiting until the delivered one returns to your warehouse.
 When you send another product, you may lose some funds upfront, but you get a chance to appease your shopper and earn their repeat business.